 Fortunately, yoga has branched out into several forms and there certainly are yoga forms practices that qualify as effective aerobic workouts.
 According to a 2017 study published in Complementary Therapies in Medicine, the key to turning yoga into a cardio workout is speed.

 By engaging more flow and speed into your yoga postures, you can turn your yoga session into a sweaty cardio routine.
 To start with, here’s an aerobic yoga sequence, which takes about 45 minutes total.
-This sequence is meant for
+This sequence is meant for intermediate to advanced students who can do these poses with proper alignment even when moving swiftly.
+For beginners, it’s best to start with power yoga sessions at a studio where your practice is supervised by a certified teacher.

 1. Sun Salutation I